brunopostle/ifcmerge/docs/whitepaper.rst

 Round-tripping through import/export necessarily involves data loss, design teams therefore construct workflows so that round-tripping never happens.
 Where multiple trades and consultants are involved in a project, typically each will be given strictly delimited parts of the project to work-on, making their parts available to the rest of the team as a read-only reference.
 This division of labour is termed 'federation', where each trade owns a separate file, usually with the architectural part providing overall coordination
-(A proprietary form of this, worksharing, allows this division of labour to occur within a single file, but it requires that all users are using the same proprietary application).
+(A proprietary form of this, 'worksharing', allows this division of labour to occur within a single file, but it requires that all users are using the same proprietary application and file format).

 Federation, with projects split into separate files by trade, has a notable disadvantage:
 A selling-point of BIM is that it is not just objects and information, but relationships between this data.